 Let's face it.
 This will not be the last time you redesign your website.
 At the time I write this, thefreecountry.com has gone through at least 5 different site designs since its creation.
 Tastes change, as do web dynamics.
 And as you get more experienced with your site, you may find that things that once seemed like a good idea hinder your site's growth.
 As a result, the redesign that may currently appear to you like the-design-to-end-all-designs will eventually be changed as well.

 One way to reduce the amount of hassle that you have to go through every time you make a site design change is to invest in a sophisticated web editor that is designed to manage such site changes.
-Most free web editors don't really have the advanced site management tools that a full-blown commercial web editor like Dreamweaver provides.
+Most free web editors don't really have the advanced site management tools provided by a full-blown commercial web editor like Dreamweaver or a formerly commercial (but now free) web editor like Expression Web (see the Free Web Editors page if you want to find out more about the latter).
 Even though these free editors have "site" or "project" facilities, they are rudimentary at best.
-Many commercial web editors allow you to change your web design on a single "template" page and have all your changes automatically replicated across all the relevant pages on your site.
-(See my tutorial on How to Use Templates to Manage Your Website in Dreamweaver for details if you are interested.)
-You will thus not need to waste a lot of time doing search and replace operations and manual fixing of the odd page by hand.
+Many commercial web editors allow you to change your web design on a single "template" page and have your changes automatically replicated across all the relevant pages on your site.

 It is very important that you keep an up-to-date backup of your existing website prior to changing its design.
 That way, if you find that your new design has undesirable side-effects, you can easily revert back to your old design by re-uploading your backup.
 For example, if you suddenly find that a large percentage of your visitors no longer go to your Order pages after your redesign, you might want to quickly re-upload your old pages while you figure out what was wrong with the new appearance or structure.